Electro-Bug/DGHACK23/Randigma/solve.md

 # Bruteforce part 2

-Then, with the save solving function core, we bruteforce:
+Then, with the same solving function core, we bruteforce:

 - The seed to infinity and beyond,
 - The first reflector from 1 to 3,